akhan7/fss16groupG/read/7/README.md

 auto-completion: Autocomplete, or auto completion, is a feature in which an application predicts the rest of the work the user is doing. eg:typing words.

 Note:
+motivational statements:The modern software development landscape has seen a shift in focus toward mobile applications as tablets and smartphones near ubiquitous adoption.
+Due to this trend, the complexity of these \apps" has been increasing, making development and maintenance challenging.
+Additionally, current bug tracking systems are not able to eectively support construction of reports with actionable information that directly lead to a bug's resolution.
+To address the need for an improved reporting system, we introduce a novel solution, called FUSION, that helps users auto-complete reproduction steps in bug reports for mobile apps.

-Related Work:A past survey of open source developers conducted by Koru et al. has shown that only  50% of developers believe bug reports are always complete [47].
-Previous studies have also shown that the information most useful to developers is often the most dicult for reporters to provide and that the lack of this information is a major reason behind nonreproducible bug reports [35, 21].
-Diculty providing such information, especially reproduction steps, is compounded in the context of mobile applications due to their complex event-driven and GUI-based nature.
+Related Work:A past survey of open source developers conducted by Koru et al. has shown that only about 50% of developers believe bug reports are always complete [47].
+Previous studies have also shown that the information most useful to developers is often the most diffcult for reporters to provide and that the lack of this information is a major reason behind nonreproducible bug reports [35, 21].
+Diffculty providing such information, especially reproduction steps, is compounded in the context of mobile applications due to their complex event-driven and GUI-based nature.